 Though the above examples deal with using the SQL injection technique only the login page, the tester should test this technique on all the pages of the application that accept user input in textual format e.g. search pages, feedback pages etc.

 SQL injection might be possible in applications that use SSL.
-Even a firewall might not be able to protect the application against the SQL injection technique.
+Even a firewall might not be able to protect the application against this technique.

-I have tried to explain the SQL injection technique in a simple form.
-I would like to re-iterate that SQL injection should be tested only in a test environment and not in the development environment, production environment or any other environment.
-Instead of manually testing whether the application is vulnerable to SQL injection or not, one could use a web vulnerability scanner that checks for SQL injection.
+I have tried to explain this attack technique in a simple form.
+I would like to re-iterate this attack should be tested only in a test environment and not in the development environment, production environment or any other environment.
+Instead of manually testing whether the application is vulnerable to SQL attack or not, one could use a web vulnerability scanner that checks for this vulnerability.